saumitraaditya/NetworkLeaderElection/README.md

 # NetworkLeaderElection
-Implementation of a reference leader election algorithm
+Legacy Implementation of a reference leader election algorithm for IPoP controller, will not work with current version, saved for reference purposes.